rolandmueller/bigdata/docker.md

 ```bash
 docker attach ubuntu3
 ```
-In the termina of container ubuntu1 create a folder
+In the terminal of container ubuntu1 create a folder
 ```bash
 mkdir iwashere
 ```